 - Audio or video recording (with informed consent of participants) - Observations of the reactions and comments of participants - Observations of your personal thoughts during the meditation guidance - Feedback from participants or a mentor or coach, if one is available to you - Debriefing notes that you take immediately following the session

-When you have completed the meditation guidance sessions for each exercise, review your evidence relative to the key features of guiding meditation practice and determine your rating, based on this essential question:
+When you have completed the meditation guidance sessions for each exercise, review your evidence relative to the key features of guiding meditation practice.
+Use the MBI:TAC resources to determine your rating.